Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ## **B. Calibrating the Mirror View(s)**

-This section explains how to calibrate the mirror view using the reflection of the checker in the mirrors (either one or two mirrors).
+This section explains how to calibrate the mirror view using the reflection of the checker pattern in the mirrors (either one or two mirrors).
 The procedure is exactly the same as described for the calibration of the camera view (Step III-A).
 The only difference is the **clicking order** because, in the mirror, the points are **reflected**.

 This process must be repeated carefully for each mirror view you involve.
 Our toolbox currently supports a maximum of two mirrors.
 If continuing directly from a previous view's calibration (whether a camera or mirror), remember to clear the workspace, close all figures, and restart `calib_gui` before proceeding to avoid issues with existing workspace variables.

 ### **i.
 Loading Calibration Images**

-The procedure remains exactly the same as in the camera's calibration, and we can use the same images (assuming the checker is visible in the relvant mirror view).
+The procedure remains exactly the same as in the camera's calibration, and we can use the same images (assuming the checker pattern is visible in the relvant mirror view).

 ![Clicker Figure](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/3a415ef3-39dd-4255-a841-661dc20a5a11)

 ### **ii.
 Extracting the Grid Corners**

-The only change in this step is the **clicking order**, and that the points must be marked in the mirror reflections of the checker.
+The only change in this step is the **clicking order**, and that the points must be marked in the mirror reflections of the checker pattern.
 Everything else remains the same.

 #### **Clicking Order for Extreme Internal Corners**